You may have amassed many family photographs through the years. But do you know how old they are and how to date an old photo?

-Whether the photograph was taken inside or outside there are clues in the background that can again tell when it was taken.
-Although you may not be able to tell the year you may be able to tell from a range of years that the photo was taken.
+Whether the photograph was taken inside or outside there are clues in the background that can again tell when the photo was taken.

 4. Type of Photograph and Studio

-With the advancement of photographic technology the type of photo can also discern the era.
-So to be able to identify the year of the photo you will need to know the different types of photographs.
+With the advancement of photographic technology, the type of photo can also discern the era.
+To be able to identify the year of the photo you will need to know the different types of photographs.

 5 different photograph types of the 19th Century: